ChrisDuffley/stationPlaylist/readme.md

 * Starting from 2018, [changelogs for old add-on releases][2] will be found on GitHub.
 This add-on readme will list changes from version 25.01 (2025) onwards.
 * While Studio is running, you can save, reload saved settings, or reset add-on settings to defaults by pressing Control+NVDA+C, Control+NVDA+R once, or Control+NVDA+R three times, respectively.
 This is also applicable to encoder settings - you can save and reset (not reload) encoder settings if using encoders.
 * Many commands will provide speech output while NVDA is in speak on demand mode (NVDA 2024.1 and later).
+* When refering to Studio, both local (original) Studio and Remote Studio will be assumed.
+When something is specific to StationPlaylist Studio (original), local Studio will be used.

 ## Shortcut keys